tmoens/zfm-documentation/README.md

 ## Development Practices

-Just record of how we generally approach development, which tools we use and so on.
+Just a record of how we generally approach development, which tools we use and so on.
 It helps for remembering things like how to create a release or the general approach taken in writing automated tests.